nkoporec/pubsub/README.md

 ## Cli App
 <p>It's a Lumen artisan command, than accepts an optional account_id parameter.
 The parameter will filter messages so it's only displaying it for the required account id.</p>
-<p> The command will connect to Redis and listed to messages on a predefined channel</p>
+<p> The command will connect to Redis and listen to messages on a predefined channel</p>

 To start listening, use <br>
 `make track`